Computable lower bounds on the entanglement cost of quantum channels: Proof of Lemma

 \begin{proof}[Proof of Lemma~\ref{lem:rob_channels_psi_finite}] We use $J_\Gamma \coloneqq [\idc \otimes \Gamma](\Phi_{d_A})$ to denote the Choi state of a channel $\Gamma : A \to B$.
 Recall that $\Gamma \in \KI$ if and only if $J_\Gamma \in \K$~\cite{HSR,horodecki_2000-1}.
 By Lemma~\ref{lem:channel_rob_subnormalised} we can write

 where $\leq_{\K}$ denotes inequality with respect to the cone $\K$, in the sense that $X \leq_{\K} Y \iff Y - X \in \K$.
 We then have

-by Sion's minimax theorem~\cite{Sion}.
+by Sion's minimax theorem~\cite{Sion}\footnote{\tcb{Sion's theorem gives us sufficient conditions for a function $f:\pazocal{X}\times \pazocal{Y}\to \R$ to satisfy the `minimax' property \bb \sup_{y\in \pazocal{Y}} \inf_{x\in \pazocal{X}} f(x,y) = \inf_{x\in \pazocal{X}} \sup_{y\in \pazocal{Y}} f(x,y)\, . \ee A set of conditions under which the above equality holds is as follows: (i)~$\pazocal{X}$ is compact and convex; (ii)~$\pazocal{Y}$ is convex; (iii)~$f(\cdot, y)$ is convex and lower semi-continuous on $\pazocal{X}$ for every $y\in \pazocal{Y}$; and (iv)~$f(x,\cdot)$ is concave and upper semi-continuous on $\pazocal{Y}$ for every $x\in \pazocal{X}$.
+In our case, $f$ is actually a bilinear function on a finite-dimensional space, hence verifying the above conditions (i)--(iv) is straightforward.}}.
 The rest of the proof will follow an argument similar to~\cite[Lemma~7]{berta_2017}.
 By continuity, it suffices to consider $\rho_A > 0$.
 Since conjugation by a product operator preserves $\K$-ness (that is, it cannot map a separable / PPT operator to an operator which is not separable / PPT, respectively) we have that

 Defining $J_{\Theta'} \coloneqq (\rho_A^{1/2} \otimes \id) J_\Theta (\rho_A^{1/2} \otimes \id)$, we similarly have that $J_{\Theta'} \in \K \iff J_{\Theta} \in \K$.
 Altogether, this gives

 where $\Phi$ denotes the maximally entangled state.
 Since any pure state $\psi_{AA}$ can (up to an inconsequential local unitary on the second system) be written as $(\rho_A^{1/2} \otimes \id) d_A \Phi (\rho_A^{1/2} \otimes \id)$ for some $\rho_A$ and, conversely, any state $\rho_A$ can be purified to a state $\psi_{AA}$, we get